-Any student who refuses to sit for a Statewide assessment or attempts to boycott a Statewide assessment by failing to put forth a good faith effort on the assessment as determined by the assessment administrator/proctor, or whose parents do not send their student to school on the dates the assessments are administered or scheduled as make-up days shall not be permitted to participate in any non-curriculum related extracurricular activity.
-The student shall remain ineligible to participate until the student takes the same or a following statewide assessment, as applicable.
-The superintendent or designee may waive this paragraph's provisions when the student's failure was due to exceptional or extraordinary circumstances.
+Any student who refuses to sit for a State assessment or attempts to boycott a State assessment by failing to put forth a good faith effort on the assessment as determined by the assessment administrator/proctor, or whose parents do not send their student to school on the dates the assessments are administered or scheduled as make-up days shall not be permitted to participate in any non-curriculum related extracurricular activity.
+The student shall remain ineligible to participate until the student takes the same or a following state mandated assessment, as applicable, or completes the required remediation for the assessment the student failed to put forth a good faith effort on.

+The superintendent or designee may wave this paragraph's provisions when the student's failure was due to exceptional or extraordinary circumstances.
 Students falling under the provisions of this paragraph shall be permitted to attend curriculum related field trips occurring during the school day.

-A student who enrolls in the district and meets the definition of "eligible child" in Policy 4.2-ENTRANCE REQUIREMENTS shall be eligible to try out for an extracurricular activity regardless of the date the student enrolls in the District so long as the student meets all other eligibility requirements and the extracurricular activity is still ongoing.
+A student who enrolls in the district and meets the definition of "eligible child" in Policy 4.2-ENROLLMENT shall be eligible to try out for an extracurricular activity regardless of the date the student enrolls in the District so long as the student meets all other eligibility requirements and the extracurricular activity is still ongoing.